baturkey/animated_bar_chart/README.md

 ## Overview

-This repository provides an example of how to created a bar chart that shows how the relative rank of things changes over time.
+This repository provides an example of how to create a bar chart that shows how the relative rank of things changes over time.
 The data chosen for this example is box office revenue over three weeks.